About English wines

 Far rarer are those working on a more modest scale, such as Ingrid Bates, a biologist living in Bristol who rents the land for her vineyards in neighbouring Somerset and makes her wine at a local winery also used by other growers.
 You are unlikely to find the wines of such small producers on supermarket shelves but they are often found at local restaurants, farm shops and wine merchants, or direct from the winery.

-English Wine Week runs from 26 May to 3 June and is a chance to discover wines made in your area – vineyards are found in Yorkshire and all points south.
-Look out for events at local wineries as well as at shops and restaurants – in London, Searcys will be offering an English sparkling wine flight at its champagne bar at St Pancras International station, for example, and Bonhams restaurant on New Bond Street is offering English wines by the glass at lunchtime.
+English Wine Week runs from 20 to 28 June and is a chance to discover wines made in your area – vineyards are found in Yorkshire and all points south.
+Check out englishwineproducers.co.uk for more details.

 The best English wines to try…